gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

 * Allow us to **Automate** continuous changes to our infra.
 * Allow us to easy **replicate** infra **on different environments**, like Dev, Staging, Prod.

-## 3. How it works
+## 3. Use cases
 * Terraform + Ansible (config mgmt)
   ![alt text](/IaC/Terraform/_terra-images/image-2.png)
   TF provisions VMs > Ansible installs all necessary dependencies.

 * Terraform + Templating Tools
   ![alt text](/IaC/Terraform/_terra-images/image-1.png)
   TF provisions servers and Server templating, e.g. Packer from Hashicorp, is used to build the image from which those VMs are created.
 All dependences are pre-packaged into the machine image.

 * Terraform + Kubernetes
     ![alt text](/IaC/Terraform/_terra-images/image.png)
-  TF defines cloud resources and K8s to define how our application is deployed and managed on those cloud resources.
+  TF defines cloud resources and K8s define how our application is deployed and managed on those cloud resources.

 ### Terraform Architecture
 ![alt text](/IaC/Terraform/_terra-images/TF_Arch.png)